Acurisu/NieR-Replicant-ver.1.22474487139/Information/README.md

 #### Corruptness

-There are several mechanisms in place to check whether a config is corrupt.
+There are several mechanisms in place to check whether a save file is corrupt.
 One of them checks whether this value does not equal to 200.

 #### Maps